 - If you’re growing in soil: whether you’re growing in organic super-soil, organic high quality soil or just normal soil (normal soil is not recommended).

-If you’re growing in organic super- or high-quality-soil, you might need small amount of nutrients to adjust nutrient-strength levels or work out a deficit after the first few weeks when you’re plants start to enter their flowering stage…
+If you’re growing in organic super- or high-quality-soil, you might need small amount of nutrients to adjust nutrient-strength levels or work out a deficit after the first few weeks when you’re plants are deeper into their vegetative stage and/or start to enter their flowering stage…

 But most of the nutrients will already be in your soil, and you might even overfeed your plants by adding extra nutrients.